AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Will It Cost to Insure a Teen Driver in Mississippi?

-Due to a lack of driving experience, teen drivers tend to have higher rates of distracted driving which can lead to accidents.
-It’s no surprise that it costs more to insure a teen driver in Mississippi.
-On average, insuring a teen driver in Mississippi will cost $3,796—118 percent more than it costs to insure an adult driver.
-Southern Farm Bureau offers the most affordable average rate other than USAA at $2,842.
-Unless you’re eligible for USAA, Southern Farm Bureau is your best bet to keep the insurance premium for a teen driver or driver without a record low.
+On average, insuring a teen driver in Mississippi costs $6,051—223 percent more than insuring an adult driver.
+Southern Farm Bureau offers the most affordable average rate at $2,899, cheaper than USAA, which tends to have the lowest rates for teen drivers.
+Southern Farm Bureau is your best bet to keep the insurance premium for a teen driver or driver without a record low.

 Company Average Full Coverage Cost For Adults Average Full Coverage Cost with a Teen Driver Percentage Increase